UniMath/agda-unimath/src/foundation/univalent-type-families.lagda.md

 ## Properties

-### Univalent type families are embeddings as maps
+### Type families are univalent if and only if they are embeddings as maps

 **Proof:** We have the
 [commuting triangle of maps](foundation-core.commuting-triangles-of-maps.md)